 If you are supplying through an MSA underpinned brand or to an MSA licensed abattoir make sure you are familiar with the purchaser's specifications.
-MSA requirements do not take yield parameters into account but many purchasers define specific carcase weight and fat ranges.
-Carcases outside the nominated specifications may be discounted regardless of their MSA grade result.
+The processor or brand owner may have company specifications in addition to MSA minimum requirements.
+While these may not impact on eating quality, they are commercially important to your purchaser and should be taken into consideration before consigning MSA cattle.
+Carcases outside the nominated specifications may be discounted regardless of their MSA grading result.